CarlKCarlK/range-set-blaze/benches/bench.md

 ### 'ingest_integers' Results & Conclusion

-Over this range of clumpiness, RangeSetInt is 11 times faster than BTreeSet and HashSet and about 100 times faster than the other range creates.
+Over this range of clumpiness, RangeSetBlaze is 11 times faster than BTreeSet and HashSet and about 100 times faster than the other range creates.

-Again, we can attribute this speedup to RangeSetInt's input batching, which the other crates could add.
+Again, we can attribute this speedup to RangeSetBlaze's input batching, which the other crates could add.

 ![ingest_integers](../target/criterion/ingest_integers/report/lines.svg "ingest_integers")